Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Beyond the similar roles of the folks we talked with, there were not a lot of other unifying characteristics.
 Organization sizes ranged from 2-500+ and operated in a diverse range of industries: event management, IT, sports, education, nonprofit organizations, etc.

-What I Learned Choosing the Best Applicant Tracking Software
+What We Learned Choosing the Best Applicant Tracking Software

 Getting the best candidates on your teams is too important to rely on spreadsheets or your inbox alone.
 Without a consistent, dependable, objective system in place, you wind up relying on chance to deliver your next quality hire.